 While the endless Toronto vs Montreal rivalry continues today, it’s also taking place in the world of startups.
 Montreal has been rated as one of the top 20 startup ecosystems in the world by Startup Compass.

 While Montreal has recovered since the decline in the late twentieth century, including the political upheaval that followed Quebec’s independence movement from the 1970s to the 1990s that saw thousands of Canadians leave the province for neighbouring Ontario, taking company headquarters (including the Bank Of Montreal) west to Toronto.
-Even after threats of separation faded after the 1990s, Montreal is still beset with stagnation due to red tape.
+Even after threats of separation faded after the 1990s, Montreal stagnated due to red tape.

-Montreal has unique startup events like Startupfest, a highly regarded, much anticipated annual event that brings together a couple thousand of the world’s groundbreaking innovators, entrepreneurs, and prominent speakers.
+Montreal has unique startup events like Startupfest, a highly regarded, much anticipated annual event that brings together thousands of the world’s groundbreaking innovators, entrepreneurs, and prominent speakers.

-This substantial funding is large because Montreal has become a globally recognized AI hub over the past several years.
+This substantial funding is significant because Montreal has become a globally recognized AI hub over the past several years.

 Beyond the big cities

-The CFIB (Candian Federation of Independent Businesses) has listed smaller cities and more extensive areas separately in their report on business.
-For their study, they looked beyond just high-tech startups, focusing on areas with an intense concentration of entrepreneurs and a high business startup rate and supporting local government tax and regulatory policies.
+The CFIB (Candian Federation of Independent Businesses) has separately listed smaller cities and more extensive areas in their business report.
+Their study looked beyond just high-tech startups, focusing on areas with an intense concentration of entrepreneurs and a high business startup rate and supporting local government tax and regulatory policies.

 The rankings for larger centres included places near the cities of Vancouver, Calgary, Toronto and particularly around Montreal: